People & Communities

 - Strengths Discovery

-myLearning, launched in 2015, provides an online portal for employees around the globe to access Hines training resources.
+myLearning, launched in 2015, continues to provide an online portal for employees around the globe to access Hines training resources.
 Within myLearning, employees and their managers experience a streamlined process for scheduling, completing and reporting on training requirements and initiatives.
-Also, over 800 micro-learning classes, addressing a variety of topics, are available within the platform.
-As noted in our current numbers, training opportunities have expanded as myLearning has facilitated ongoing professional development across the company.
+Also, over 1,200 micro-learning classes, addressing a variety of topics, are available within the platform.
+As noted in our current numbers, training opportunities continue to provide professional development across the company.

 Hines invests in tomorrow’s leaders in the built environment.
 The primary educational institutions and programs Hines currently supports include: